FEC-corgis/Jenny-Proxy/README.md

 # Proxy for Airbnb Clones

-I built this project from scratch to clone an Airbnb product page carousel.
-It displays an array of 12 houses, showing 4 houses at a time, and rotates continuously between the first and last turn cycles when clicked.
-Made with Express, React, and Node, and deployed using Amazon EC2.
+I built this project from scratch to practice using middleware to reroute client-server api requests for my other apps, and display two apps on one page at the same time.
+Made with Express and Node, and deployed using Amazon EC2 and S3 services.

 ## Live Demo Links